Properties Quick Reference

 solr.facet.limit

-The maximum number of facets that will be returned for each individual facet.
+The maximum number of facet values that will be returned for each individual facet.

 Scope